tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ### Keyboard shortcuts

-There's one thing about Yomichan that probably annoys everyone.
+There's one thing about Rikaitan that probably annoys everyone.
 That's having to scroll down to find the right definition.
 Before you lose your mind,
 change some keyboard shortcuts.